daiyousei-qz/glsld/ROADMAP.md

 - Don't read from disk for every include file
 - Proper file ID handling and jumping
 - Clean up for alpha release
+- Hover on Macro
+- Find references
+- Go to definition
+- Auto generation of lexer on compilation

 # Nice to have improvement
 - Have feature similar to PCH